moved to https://docs.hpc.taltech.ee

 JupyterLab Short introduction

-1. Download jupyterlab.slurm batch script:
+1. Download jupyterlab.slurm or jupyterlab-gpu.slurm batch script:

 #!/bin/bash